jonathanascona/course_guide/README.md

 2. Some code aligns with the challenge.
 3. Strong performance with satisfactory code.
 4. Near flawless performance with clean and concise code.

+#### Grade Request Letter

+At the end of the semester you will be responsible to submit a completed grade request letter.

 #### Negotiating Competency Grade